mausamsharma2/LearnGIT/README.md

 git push origin main : to push your code to the remote(Github) repository

 created index.html and now we are going to push it into our repository

+git checkout : to go to another branch git checkout -b <-branch name-> : creates and switch to new branch get checkout -d <-branch name-> : deletes the named branch

+(Branch: git creates a copy to the same code for you to add some changes in the branch and not let you effect the original branch)